hashicorp/terraform-provider-azurerm/website/docs/r/iothub.html.markdown

 * `identity_id` - (Optional) The ID of the User Managed Identity used to authenticate against the endpoint.

 -> **NOTE:** `identity_id` can only be specified when `authentication_type` is `identityBased`.
-It must be one of the `identity_ids` of the Iot Hub.
-If `identity_id`is omitted when `authentication_type` is `identityBased`, then the System Assigned Managed Identity of the Iot Hub will be used.
+It must be one of the `identity_ids` of the IoT Hub.
+If `identity_id` is omitted when `authentication_type` is `identityBased`, then the System-Assigned Managed Identity of the IoT Hub will be used.

-~> **NOTE:** An IoT Hub can only be updated to use the System Assigned Managed Identity for `endpoint` since it is not possible to grant access to the endpoint until after creation.
-The extracted resources `azurerm_iothub_endpoint_*` can be used to configure Endpoint with the IoT Hub's System Assigned Managed Identity without the need for an update.
+~> **NOTE:** An IoT Hub can only be updated to use the System-Assigned Managed Identity for `endpoint` since it is not possible to grant access to the endpoint until after creation.
+The extracted resources `azurerm_iothub_endpoint_*` can be used to configure Endpoints with the IoT Hub's System-Assigned Managed Identity without the need for an update.

 * `endpoint_uri` - (Optional) URI of the Service Bus or Event Hubs Namespace endpoint.
 This attribute can only be specified and is mandatory when `authentication_type` is `identityBased` for endpoint type `AzureIotHub.ServiceBusQueue`, `AzureIotHub.ServiceBusTopic` or `AzureIotHub.EventHub`.